wonmor/blackhole-simulation/PRIVACY.md

 # Privacy Policy — BlackHole

-_Last updated: May 4, 2026_
+_Last updated: May 7, 2026_

-BlackHole is a real-time relativistic black-hole simulator for macOS and iOS, published by **Orch Aerospace, Inc.** ("we", "us").
-This document describes what data the app does and does not handle.
+BlackHole is a real-time relativistic black-hole simulator for macOS, iOS, and visionOS, published by **Orch Aerospace, Inc.** ("we", "us").
+This document
+describes what data the app does and does not handle.
 The short version:
 **we don't collect anything from you.**